- What We Do

 Food Assistance Programs

-The Office of Food for Peace (FFP) now targets approximately 229,976 food-insecure Malawian households, focusing on children under age five, pregnant and lactating women, orphans and vulnerable children, people living with HIV, and chronically ill people in Balaka, Chickwawa, Chiradzulu, Machinga, Mulanje, Nsanje, Thyolo, and Zomba districts in southern Malawi.
+Through a Catholic Relief Services-led consortium (CRS), the Office of Food for Peace (FFP)’s development program targets approximately 229,976 food-insecure Malawian households.
+The program specifically targets the most vulnerable - children under age five, pregnant and lactating women, orphans and vulnerable children, people living with HIV, and chronically ill people in Balaka, Chickwawa, Chiradzulu, Machinga, Mulanje, Nsanje, Thyolo, and Zomba districts in southern Malawi.

 Food for Peace Contributions